deema-DA/ai-datacenter-bootcamp/w5d2/my-service-report.md

 Follow-up action: Repeat the measurement with longer and more representative traffic before treating this target as a production SLO.

 ## Measurement query

-Paste the expression used to produce the reported value.
-Give its evaluation time or range.
-Explain where the measurement is taken and what it excludes.
+histogram_quantile(0.95, sum by (le) (rate(vllm:time_to_first_token_seconds_bucket{job="serving"}[5m])))
+Evaluation: 5-minute rate window; evaluated during active traffic on 2026-09-13 UTC.
+The measurement is taken from the vLLM TTFT histogram for the serving job and excludes periods without usable observations.

 ## Service alert

-Condition and unit:
+Condition and unit: p95 TTFT is above 1.0 second (seconds) Evaluation interval: 1 minute
-Evaluation interval:
-Pending period:
+Pending period: 1 minute
-Relationship to the SLO:
+Relationship to the SLO: The alert fires when the measured p95 TTFT exceeds the provisional 1.0-second SLO target, providing an operational warning that user-perceived responsiveness may be degraded.
-First response to a notification:
+First response to a notification: Check the service traffic, Grafana TTFT measurement, and vLLM serving health.

 ## Notification test

-Firing received at:
+Firing received at: 2026-09-14T08:58:30+00:00
-Resolved received at:
+Resolved received at: 2026-09-14T08:59:20+00:00
-What the test establishes:
+What the test establishes: The Grafana webhook contact point successfully delivered both firing and resolved notifications for the artificial Lab notification test.
+This verifies notification delivery and recovery handling, not model-service recovery.